 If you have Carpal Tunnel Syndrome, you may be experiencing numbness, tingling, and pain in your hand and forearm due to the median nerve being squeezed or compressed in your wrist.
 We offer non-surgical options to treat help alleviate this pain, but if the pressure does not subside it can lead to nerve damage.
 We offer consultations to see what your best options are to treat your carpal tunnel syndrome and reducing your pain so you can get back to the activities you enjoy.
-To schedule an appointment, call one of the seven offices in Atlanta, Savannah, Conyers, Forest Park, Augusta, Macon, and Decatur, Georgia, or book an in-person or telemedicine appointment online today.
+To schedule an appointment, call one of the seven offices in Atlanta, Savannah, Conyers, Augusta, Macon, and Decatur, Georgia, or book an in-person or telemedicine appointment online today.

 The carpal tunnel is the narrow passageway in the wrist measuring about an inch wide.
 The carpal bones are small wrist bones that consist of the floor and sides of the tunnel that is created by the placement of the bones.
 The transverse carpal tunnel ligament is the strong band of connective tissue that forms the roof of the tunnel.